joneshf/purs-tools/cmd/purs-compile/README.md

 foo = 1 + 2
 ```

-We can compile `purescript-prelude` first:
+We can compile `purescript-prelude` first.
+We use the standard `--output` flag to specify where to point the artifacts:

 ```Console
 $ purs-compile --output output-prelude '.spago/prelude/v4.1.1/src/**/*.purs'